 In 1972 Alvin Atlass decided to leave the hotel business.
+The previous year, summer of 1971, he started going to Florida every so often for long weekends to tend to his hardware business.
+He was mostly at the hotel though.
 They tried to sell the hotel and had a buyer with a deposit who ended up backing out.
 It was too much risk for Abby Dan to run the hotel alone.
 At the start of each season, they needed to take a bank loan in order to open the hotel.
 This loan would be paid off over the summer season.
 This meant that one really bad summer would bankrupt the hotel.
-In Sept of 1972 with no buyer, the hotel went bankrupt.
-It was sold at auction.
+In Sept of 1972 with no buyer, the hotel went bankrupt and was sold at auction.
+Uncle Alvin did tell Abby later on that he regretted not being in the hotel business.
 Abby Dan tried to help the new owner open for the 1973 season but the new owner started too late and the hotel did not open for the '73 summer season.
 In September of 1973 the hotel burned in a suspicious fire.
 It was noted that the water tower which operated the sprinkler system was drained.

 In 1973 Abby started working at the DeVille, that hotel, which though behind the times still had a wing with modern rooms an indoor pool and a beautifull nightclub.
 But the DeVille, formally the Nemerson, was an uninspiring Hotel.
 The new wing was in the back of the hotel with rooms facing the maintenance building or ugly cottages, no view.
 The dining room and nightclub were separate buildings connected by quickly fabricated walkways.
 I recall looking out the window as we passed the Raleigh headed to the DeVille for the first time, wow what a hotel!
 The Raleigh was an impressive hotel in 1973 with all modern rooms, ice rink, a beautiful nightclub and an amazing indoor pool.
 Little did I know that dad and I would both work there, he was there for 30 years, me, just for summers until '84.